 If you don’t smoke and never did it’s hard to understand the appeal of cigarettes.
-Cigarettes smell bad, taste bad and are laced with toxic chemicals like arsenic and ammonia.
-They are also expensive and most people don’t consider it cool or glamorous to smoke anymore.
+Cigarettes smell bad, taste bad, and are laced with toxic chemicals like arsenic and ammonia.
+They are also expensive.
 It’s easy to wonder what the attraction could possibly be especially if you live in a country that allows images of deadly smoking-related diseases to be pasted on cigarette packs.

 I was given a video the other day that deglamorized drinking quite brilliantly.
 It was made by a nine years sober addict and his wife who is in recovery from alcohol addiction.

 I shared the video in my online community and a woman who is a year sober but once would fit the same High Functioning Alcohol Abuser category that I did said this about it :

 Wow!
 This short video created by two people in recovery is really powerful.
 Only people who have gone through this kind of hell could have made such an impactful video.
 And dare I say this?
 Only people who have experienced this kind of hell can truly appreciate how accurate it is.